Q3 Curve thumbnail

 The more we make, the more freight that needs to move, from raw material inputs to finished goods

-After trending downwards for several quarters, Industrial Production had a slight bump upwards in Q1, hitting 1.5%, up from -0.3% in Q4.
+After trending downwards for several quarters, Industrial Production had a slight bump upwards in Q1, hitting 1.5%.
+In Q2, the index dipped slightly to 0.9%.

-While this may seem like positive news, similar to the Purchasing Manager’s Index (referenced above) and imports (referenced below), it’s likely that the increase is due to a preemptive strike against impending tariffs, and not from a sustainable increase in demand.
+While this may seem like positive news, similar to the Purchasing Manager’s Index (referenced above) and imports (referenced below), it could be attributed to shippers getting ahead of potential tariffs, and not necessarily from a sustainable increase in demand.

 Imports (Goods Only)